 Retirees looking for a second career after retirement that they can control as their own boss can still look towards the route of a consultant.
 With years of business experience, you can provide guidance and an outsider’s perspective that successful businesses value.

-One type of consultant that professionals from many industries find to be a great second career idea after retirement is that of a Franchise Consultant.
+One type of consultant that professionals from many industries find to be a great second career after retirement is that of a franchise consultant.

-By helping potential franchise owners understand what the best opportunities are in the industry based on their needs, providing data and research, and helping broker the final deal, Franchise Consultants are pivotal players in the franchise industry.
+By helping potential franchise owners understand what the best opportunities are in the industry based on their needs, providing data and research, and helping broker the final deal, Franchise consultants are pivotal players in the franchise industry.
 This should be factored when you are thinking about what to do as a second career after retirement.

 These consultants also benefit from the ability to set their own schedules, making it one of the best second careers.
 If you don’t think that you are ready to step away from a full-time schedule, then there’s no need to.
 On the other hand, if you want to turn your attention to your family, hobbies, or other important duties, being a Franchise Consultant provides the flexibility to easily do so.

-Since becoming a Franchise Consultant is a new role for many, there is training to consider.
 Although training can be completed in as little as four weeks, the requirements to train as a part-time consultant in your old field or to volunteer could be much less.
-This is an added benefit when searching for “jobs for 55 and older” and “jobs for seniors over 70.”
+This is an added benefit when searching on the internet for “jobs for 55 and older,” “senior jobs,” and “jobs for seniors over 70.”

 IFPG’s Franchise Consultant training program provides newcomers to this role with everything that they might need to get started, and continuing training such as invites to industry events, mentorship programs, and other resources that help consultants get their feet planted firmly in the industry.

-If you think these are great second career ideas for retirees, continue to do your research and see if you want to hop back into your old role in a smaller capacity or even jump into a new industry as a Franchise Consultant.
+If you think these are great second careers for retirees, continue to do your research and see if you want to hop back into your old role in a smaller capacity or even jump into a new industry as a franchise consultant.
 After you have done your homework, and would like to learn more about IFPG’s training, reach out to the team of IFPG franchise professionals to get started on your new path.